Dulce (Filipino singer): Career

 In the 1980s, there was an unofficial ban imposed on Dulce by several recording executives.
 During this time, she had joined the Philippine government's "Balik Saya" musical caravan singing theme songs of local movies in the United States and Canada.
 Recording executives, however, would block other deals she would make calling her "too rebellious".

-In 1987, Dulce placed second with Nonoy Tan’s entry "Langit - Kung Kaya Ko Kaya Mo Rin" at the ABU Popular Song Contest in Kuala Lumpur, Malaysia.
+In 1987, Dulce placed second with Nonoy Tan's entry "Langit - Kung Kaya Ko Kaya Mo Rin" at the ABU Popular Song Contest in Kuala Lumpur, Malaysia.
 The following year, she won the Grand Prize at the Asia Pacific Singing Competition where she sang Memory.
 Dulce auditioned for the role of Gigi in Miss Saigon when the producers first came to Manila.
 She was, however, unable to proceed with the audition due to acute pharyngitis.
 When the production team came back in 1990, she auditioned again and was instructed to fly to New York City.
 In New York, Cameron Mackintosh reportedly told her that she was "over-qualified" for the small role that was open and that it would be a waste of talent.
 Claude-Michel Schönberg is said to have commented that her voice "is like a Boeing 747 taking off".

-From 1991 to 2004, Dulce's rendition of Constancio de Guzman’s Maalaala Mo Kaya served as the theme song of the television drama anthology of the same name.
+From 1991 to 2004, Dulce's rendition of Constancio de Guzman's Maalaala Mo Kaya served as the theme song of the television drama anthology of the same name.

 In 2003, she received a Lifetime Achievement Award at the Aliw Awards.
 That same year, she played Aling Saling in the first run of the musical Himala at the Cultural Center of the Philippines (CCP).
 She returned to the musical theater stage in 2008 where she played Motormouth Maybelle in a local production of Hairspray also at the CCP.

 Her other monikers include "Asia's Diva", "Theme Song Queen", and "Timeless Diva".
 She has since sung around 30 movie theme songs.

 Personal life

-Dulce first lived with singer / actor Danny Cruz, with whom she had three children.
-She is now married to Bernard Beltran Cruzata II, with whom she has two daughters, Jem and Abby.
+Dulce first lived with singer/actor Danny Cruz, with whom she had three children— DJ, David Ezra, and Dana.
+She then married Bernard Beltran Cruzata II, with whom she has two children— Jemimah and Jedidah.
+She is now separated and lives happily with her two youngest daughters.